CIRDL/Shaman/README.md

 * max_hour - constraint that makes sure each linear combination of classes taken is less than or equal to the given maximum hours per semester
 * min_hour - constraint that makes sure each linear combination of classes taken is more than or equal to the given minimum hours per semester to remain a full-time student
-* cores - constraint that ensure each core class that is necessary for graduating for you chosen to degree is taken
+* cores - constraint that ensures each core class that is necessary for graduating for your chosen degree is taken
 * avai - contraint that ensures the given class is offered at the time the model recommends you take it
 * prereq - constraint that ensures each class recommended by the model has followed the logical chain of prerequisites necessary

 ### Objective Function

 The model is minimizing the bound decision variable while modifying the bound and sched matrix variables.
-In english (kind of), the objective function is trying to minimize the hours for the semester with the most amount of hours while meeting the constraints.
+In English (kind of), the objective function is trying to minimize the hours for the semester with the most amount of hours while meeting the constraints.